luciansans/web-counter-jojo-work/README.md

 ## Python Service
 Run the Python application as a service (using `systemd`).

-Create the `/etc/systemd/system/app.service` file with the following content:
+Using elevated permissions, create the `/etc/systemd/system/app.service` file with the following content:
 ```
 [Unit]
 Description=Python App